High-Protein Diet Benefits, Drawbacks, Guidelines, FAQs and More

 This means a low-carb, high-protein diet can help prevent spikes in blood glucose, which is especially important for preventing type 2 diabetes, balancing energy levels, and keeping your appetite and mood in check.

-4. Improves your mood
+4. May improve mood

 According to studies, proteins help neurotransmitters function and synthesize hormones like dopamine and serotonin that calm us and keep our outlook positive.